tymur-l/SnakeGame_FPGA/text/article.md

 #### game_logic

-Contains all logic needed to play a game.
-Moves snake in a given direction.
-Additionally, it is responsible for apple eating and collision detection.
-Furthermore, it receives current x and y coordinates of a pixel on the screen and returns which entity is currently placed there.
+game_logic contains all logic needed to play a game.
+It moves snake in a given direction.
+Additionally, it is responsible for an apple eating and collision detection.
+Furthermore, it receives current x and y coordinates of a pixel on the screen and returns an entity placed at the position.

 #### VGA_Draw